All Episodes

 Very weird.

-You know it's nice when you can say, hey, guess what?
+You know, it's nice when you can say, hey, guess what?

-Three million more Americans have jobs.
+3 million more Americans have jobs.

-Uh yeah, the corporations now have tax cuts.
+Yeah, the corporations now have tax cuts.

 Manufacturing is up the highest level we've had in three years.